hercychang/prep-step-1/part8-whats_next/the_time_has_come.md

 to this prep work.
 If you cannot find that link in your previous email from App Academy, shoot us an email at contact@appacademy.io and we’ll re-send it to you.

-We've given you six practice assessments to prepare!
+We've given you three practice assessments to prepare!
+These are very similar in difficulty to the coding challenge.

 Good luck, future devs!